Mold in your house will make you sick. But your eyes and nose will not be enough to detect it.

 4. Water leaks and/or past flooding

-Mold needs a source of water or moisture in order to grow.
-A leaky pipe under your sink is a perfect place for mold to thrive – it’s dark, damp, and temperate.
-Same goes for buildings/homes following a spring/summer flood.
+Mold needs a source of water or moisture to grow.
+For example, a leaky pipe under your sink is a perfect place for mold to thrive – it’s dark, damp, and temperate.
+The same goes for buildings/homes following a flood.

 In 2013, we experienced a massive flood in my home town.
 Nearly all of the downtown core was underwater.
 I cringe when I think about the amount of mold that’s likely growing in the homes and buildings following that flood.

 If your home does flood, proper moisture remediation will be essential.
-So will testing your home for mold multiple times after remediation.
-Should your symptoms start after a flood, you have a reliable indicator that is pointing towards mold in your house.
+You will also need to continue testing your home for mold after remediation.
+If your symptoms start after a flood, you have a reliable indicator that is pointing towards mold in your house.

 Ok, these are the preliminary indications that may indicate there’s mold in your house.
-If you’re symptomatic and you experience any of the above four signs, it’s time to move to laboratory testing.
+If you’re symptomatic and you experience any of these four signs, it’s time to move to laboratory testing.

-At the time of this writing, there are two laboratory tests used to measure mold levels in your home.
-Each takes a different approach to their testing methodology.
+There are currently two laboratory tests used to measure mold levels in your home: the ERMI mold test and HERSTMI2 mold test.
+Each of these tests approach mold testing differently.
 I’ll explain the pros/cons of each and give my recommendations on the best way to test your house for mold.

-The ERMI test is able to detect thirty-six different species of mold.
-These include: (2)
+The ERMI mold test detects 36 different species of mold.
+There are: